Administration of substances into the nose.

-Investigation is the formal IACUC review of information gathered during the inquiry process.
-It includes the discussion and evaluation of the relevant facts to determine, for example, whether non-compliance occurred.
-During this process, the IACUC also quantifies the significance of the incident and identifies the appropriate corrective actions to be taken.
+Lead by the ACC during a convened meeting of at least a quorum of the IACUC; a formal development of a factual record and the examination of that record leading to a decision to determine, for example, whether noncompliance occurred.
+During the investigation, the IACUC also quantifies the significance of the incident and identifies the appropriate corrective actions to be taken.

 In-Vivo Animal Core; a division of the Unit for Laboratory Animal Medicine that includes the Animal Diagnostic Laboratory.